Catrobat: Pocket Code

 The first Catrobat app was Pocket Code (formerly Catroid), a visual programming language environment that allows the creation of games, stories, animations, and many types of other apps directly on smartphones.
 This app consists of a visual Integrated Development Environment (IDE) and a programming language execution engine for the Catrobat Programming language.
 The IDE automatically translates the underlying code parsed by the XML file into visual brick elements and vice versa.
-With the use of simple graphic blocks, teenagers can create their own games, colorful animations, or extensive stories directly on their mobile phones without prior knowledge.
+With the use of simple graphic blocks, teenagers can create their own games, animations, or stories directly on their mobile phones without prior knowledge.
 The used visual and block-based coding language helps teenagers in their coding with an easy-to-use interface and predefined Lego-style bricks.
 It also allows access to many sensors on the smartphone, for instance, inclination, GPS, or compass direction, and support for image, voice, and face recognition has been added.